xmartlabs/blog/_posts/2021-07-30-Introducing-PagerTabStrip-SwiftUI-pager-view.md

 }
 ```

-**State variables and conditional blocks are used to declaratively update the shown pages of the pager view.** Of course, you can also use SwiftUI `ForEach` (as example above shown) to provide child views on demand from an underlying collection if you wish so.
+**State variables and conditional blocks are used to declaratively update the shown pages of the pager view.** Of course, you can also use SwiftUI `ForEach` (as the example above shown) to provide child views on demand from an underlying collection if you wish so.

 **Associated views to select a page by tap gesture are declaratively defined using a View Modifier on each child page view.**